Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Transfer of surface Hall States

-\subsection{Physical interpretation.}
+\subsection{Physical interpretation}

-We now return to the physical systems described at the beginning of the chapter and illustrated in Fig.~\ref{Fig:ChargeTransfer}.
-Suppose we prepare the systems in an initial state by populating the entire spectrum below the gap $\hat G(0)$ of $\hat h(0)$ describing the blue system in Fig.~\ref{Fig:ChargeTransfer}.
-This is possible because the systems are fully decoupled at $t=0$.
-The adiabatic theorem assures us that the state of the blue system evolves, after a full adiabatic cycle, into the state defined by the first projection in \eqref{Eq:IndProj}.
-According to Proposition~\ref{Pro:IndMap} and Corollary~\ref{Cor:IndMap}, if $\Delta \alpha_{\rm ME} \neq 0$, then the two states belong to different $K_0$-classes of $\KM \otimes \widehat \Aa_3$.
-Furthermore, the difference between the two classes is an element of $K_0(\widetilde \Aa_3)$.
-Hence:
+We now return to the physical systems described at the beginning of the section and illustrated in Fig.~\ref{Fig:ChargeTransfer}.
+Suppose we prepare the systems in an initial state by populating the entire spectrum below the gap $\hat G(0)$ of $\hat h(0)$ describing the blue system.
+This is possible because the blue and the green systems are fully decoupled at $t=0$.
+The adiabatic theorem assures us that the state of the blue system evolves, after a full adiabatic cycle, into the state defined by the projection $\hat p_{2\pi}$ defined in \eqref{Eq:IndProj}.
+According to Proposition~\ref{Pro:IndMap} and Corollary~\ref{Cor:IndMap}, if $\Delta \alpha_{\rm ME} \neq 0$, then the two quantum states belong to different $K_0$-classes of $\KM \otimes \widehat \Aa_3$.
+Furthermore, the difference between the two classes is an element of $K_0(\widetilde \Aa_3) \simeq K_0(\Aa_2)$.
+Hence